515handwritten-expression/515-handwritten-mathematical-expression/README.md

 Our system can only perform calculation on numbers.
 Our system cannot solve functions that contain variables like <img src="https://render.githubusercontent.com/render/math?math=\x">.

 For power, our system can only identify the first digit after the power sign.
 For example, if the target image is <img src="https://render.githubusercontent.com/render/math?math=2^{213}">, our system can only identify <img src="https://render.githubusercontent.com/render/math?math=2^2">

+Due to the limitation of the system, uploaded image should be a png file and the size should be smaller than 50kb, black expressions on white background.